-Harmonising railway operations (ERA1172)

-Increased performance of SMS - draft new regulation for harmonisation of Type 5 NSR (subject to receiving mandate to develop CSM on Competence Management)
+Harmonising railway operations (ERA1172) Increased performance of SMS - draft new regulation for harmonisation of Type 5 NSR (subject to receiving mandate to develop CSM on Competence Management) Partly achieved In 2023, a Strategy paper for harmonisation of type 5 rules and wider approach for competence management has been prepared.

-Draft new regulation and develop guidance / training

-In 2023, a Strategy paper for harmonisation of type 5 rules and wider approach for competence management has been prepared.
 An analysis of type 5 NSR as well as feedback from SMS assessments in the context of SSC applications both indicate the need for more clarification on how competence management for Safety related activities should be integrated in the SMS.
 The paper proposes a coherent approach for this, taking into account the above-mentioned elements as well as the existing requirements in TSI OPE, CSM SMS and TDD.
 A discussion with the Commission on strategy for type 5 rules/competence management has been initiated and a request for mandate to develop CSM on Competence Management was sent to the Commission in December 2023.

-Increased harmonisation of operations - define new structure for TSI OPE

-New TSI OPE structure finds general acceptance

-The TSI OPE was voted in March 2023 and its publication took place in September 2023.
-The update of the Application Guide is ongoing and will be finalised in 2024.
-The Strategy paper for future TSI OPE is also being updated and discussed.

-To manage NSRs cleaning-up process 2.0

-Transfer national plan in SRD, TO issued when relevant

-Following the TSI OPE 2023, the Agency did not receive national plan, as the deadline for notification was set on 28/03/2024.

-TSI OPE 2023 - Developing Application Guide (OPE-AG)

-Application Guide (OPE-AG) developed

-The application guide TSI OPE AG has been developed in 2023 and will be discussed in May 2024 at the Working Party meeting.
-Depending on the discussion within the WP, it may be decided to develop additional topics, which might result in a delay in the publication of the guide.

-Support DGT with TSI OPE translations

-New regulation amending TSI OPE 2019 published

-The TSI OPE has been published in September 2023 in all official EU languages.
-The Commission is still receiving requests for correction of translation errors.
-ERA was asked to comment and to support with the implementation of the solutions.

-To update SRD database

-New Appendix I of TSI OPE implemented in SRD, ready for NSRs notification

-Postponed

-Due to the deadline for Member States to update their national framework in line with the new TSI OPE was moved to March 2024, the SRD system update could not take place prior to 2024.

-To review OSS mapping table

-New OSS mapping table implemented

-The TSI OPE (Art 5b) requires RUs and IMs to amend their SMSs in order to receive 2023 TSI OPE changes by June 2024.
+Increased I structure fo narmonisation of operations - define new or TSI OPE New TSI OPE structure finds general acceptance Partly achieved ication took place in September 2023.
+The update of the in 2024.
+The Strategy paper for future TSI OPE is also being To manage NSRs cleaning-up process 2.0 Transfer national plan in SRD, TO issued when relevant No assessment possible L - ceive national plan, as the deadline for notification was set on 国 28/03/2024.
+TSI OPE 20 23 - Developing Application Guide (OPE-AG) Application Guide (OPE-AG) developed Achieved L oped in 2023 and will be discussed in May 2024 at the Working in the WP, it may be decided to develop additional topics, the guide.
+Support D GT with TSI OPE translations New regulation amending TSI OPE 2019 published Achieved The TSI OPE has been published in September 202 23 in all official EU languages.
+The Commission is still ors.
+ERA was asked to comment and to support with the To update SRD database New Appendix I of TSI OPE implemented in SRD, ready for NSRs notification Postponed Due to the deadline for Member States to update their national framework in line with the new TSI OPE was moved to March 2024, the SRD system update could not take place prior to 2024.
+To review ( DSS mapping table New OSS mapping table implemented Not achieved L The TSI OPE (Art 5b) requires RUs and IMs to amend their SMSs in order to receive 2023 TSI OPE changes by June 2024.
 Therefore, by June 2024 the OSS mapping table should be amended and implemented.

-Cleaned up notified NSR

-Project finalised (through agreement with MS and/or the issuing of TOs)

-By the end of 2023, 22 out of 27 member states have been fully assessed and the bilateral processes have been started up.
-There are still 8 MSs for which the process is ongoing.

-The project aims at harmonising the operational practices in order to move towards a true Single European Railway Area.
+Cleaned up o notified NSR Project finalised (through agreement with MS and/or the issuing of TOs) Partly achieved By the end of 2023, 22 out of 27 member states has started up.
+There are still 8 MSs for which the proce ave been fully assessed and the bilateral processes have been ess is ongoing.
+Added va ue to EU Citizens order to move towards a true Single European Railway Area. inc projec canno activitionionioni y the operational practices into